Festuca arundinacea (Schedonorus arundinaceus)

 Aim for 5-8 pounds of seed per 1,000 sq ft when overseeding, and 8-10 pounds for a brand new lawn.
 Good seed-to-soil contact matters more than fancy seed coatings.

-Fall prep starts 1-2 weeks before seeding.
-Mow to 2-2.5 inches, bag the clippings, then rake or power-rake to scratch the surface and expose soil between clumps.
+Prep starts 1-2 weeks before seed goes down.
+Mow to 2-2.5 inches, bag clippings, rake out loose thatch, and expose soil between clumps so seed touches ground instead of sitting on old blades.

 Lawns feel spongy and roll back like a carpet.
-You may see skunks or raccoons digging for larvae.
 Treat with a grub control product at the correct time for your region, and overseed to repair dead patches.

 Common in humid Zone 6-9 summers.
 Circular tan spots with darker edges, especially after warm, wet nights.
 Reduce evening watering, improve airflow, and use fungicide only for repeated severe outbreaks.